British occupation of Manila: Aftermath

 Diego Silang, who was emboldened by Spanish vulnerability, was promised military assistance by the British if he began a revolt against the Spanish in the Ilocos Region, but such aid never materialised.
 Silang was later assassinated by his own friends, and the revolt was aborted after his wife, who had taken over the leadership, was captured and executed by the Spanish along with the remaining rebel forces.
 Sultan Azim ud-Din I of Sulu, who had signed a treaty of alliance with the British after they had freed him from Fort Santiago in Manila, where he had been imprisoned accused of treason, was also taken with the evacuating forces, in the hope that he could be of help to the aspirations of the East India Company in the Sultanate of Sulu.
-A number of Indian sepoys deserted the British and settled down in Pasig, Taytay, and Cainta.
+As British forces suffered increasing frustration and the unity of the commanders broke down, a number of Indian sepoys deserted and settled down in Pasig, Taytay, and Cainta.

 The conflict over payment by Spain of the outstanding part of the ransom promised by Rojo in the terms of surrender, and compensation by Britain for the excesses committed by Drake in Manila, continued in Europe for years afterwards.
-The capture of the Spanish treasure galleons Santissima Trinidad and the Filipina however, made the expedition and the occupation rewarding more to the British government rather than the East India Company as well as representing a severe loss to Spain.
-The British failure to extend control beyond Manila and Cavite made their occupation's continuation unviable.
-Backhouse reported to the Secretary of War in London that "the [Spanish are] in full possession of the country".
+The capture of the Spanish treasure galleons Santissima Trinidad and the Filipina made the expedition and the occupation rewarding more to the British government than the East India Company as well as representing a severe loss to Spain.
+However, the British failure to extend control beyond Manila and Cavite made their occupation's continuation unviable: Captain Backhouse reported to the Secretary of War in London, "the enemy [Spanish] are in full possession of the country".

 The British had accepted the written surrender of the Philippines from Archbishop Rojo on 30 October 1762, but the Royal Audience of Manila had already appointed Simón de Anda y Salazar as the new Governor-General as provided for under the statutes of the Council of the Indies, as was pointed out by Anda and retrospectively confirmed by King Charles III of Spain, in his re-appointment of both Anda and Basco.
 It was not the first time that the Audiencia had assumed responsibility for the defence of the Philippines in the absence of a higher authority; in 1646, during the Battles of La Naval de Manila, it temporarily assumed the government and maintained the defence of the Philippines against a Dutch attack.
-As Francisco Leandro Viana, who was in Manila during the 20-month occupation, explained to King Charles III in 1765, "the English conquest of the Philippines was just an imagined one, as the English never owned any land beyond the range of the cannons in Manila."
+As Francisco Leandro Viana, who was in Manila during the 18-month occupation, explained to King Charles III in 1765, "the English conquest of the Philippines was just an imagined one, as the English never owned any land beyond the range of the cannons in Manila."

 The old Spanish maps Alexander Dalrymple took from Manila gave the British information about the Pacific, encouraging the quest for Terra Australis Incognita.